Hello!

 Talk Talk producer Tim Friese-Greene once said that “creating art is a lot like decorating a Christmas tree, and then taking the tree away.”
 (See the Talk Talk documentary film, In a Silent Way.)

-This syllabus should provide you with an above-average education in this decadent world.
+This syllabus should provide you with an above-average education.
 Please reach out to me if you want to further discuss the importance of these figures in sound, image, text, and design.

 SOUND